zurkz/learning/docker.md

 docker run = docker create + docker start

 Stopping a container
--  docker stop <container id>
+-  docker stop container id
    -  SIGTERM is sent to container to shutdown on its own time.
       - a graceful shutdown, gives time to shut things down and do a little clean up
    -  Ideally use this command to stop containers
--  docker kill <container id>
+-  docker kill container id
    -  SIGKILL or kill signal.
 You have to shut down right now.
 Dirty shutdown
    -  Use this to stop a container that wont shut down.
 Stop reverts to kill after 10 seconds

 docker run options
-*   -i -> interactive, attach our terminal to STDIN
+*   -i ---> interactive, attach our terminal to STDIN
-*   -t -> ensures text shows up in a nicely formatted manner
+*   -t ---> ensures text shows up in a nicely formatted manner
-*   -d (--detach) -> detach, container runs in the background.
+*   -d (--detach) ---> detach, container runs in the background.
 *   -p 80:80 ---> port mapping. port_outside_container:port_inside_container. ports do not have to be identicial.